-If you'd like to find out more please join our next webinar when our panel will be sharing practical ideas from their perspectives as leaders in organisations with very different cultures.
+If you'd like to find out more you can watch the full 'Operationalising Culture' webinar recording where our panel shared practical ideas and useful insights from their perspectives as leaders in organisations with very different cultures.

 We hear a lot about great culture as a defining aspect in the 21st company.
 Cultural issues are central to many turning points, from the financial crisis to the #MeToo movement.
 Culture can define an organisation and increasingly it’s part of the general counsel’s remit.